MetaDriveScape/Awesome-Generation-Model/Control.md

 ### VD3D: Taming Large Video Diffusion Transformers for 3D Camera Control
 - `Keypoints:`  Transformer-based video diffusion models; camera control motion; video generation; controlnet
-- `Objective:`large video transformers for 3D camera control using a ControlNet-like conditioning mechanism that incorporates spatiotemporal camera embeddings based on Plucker coordinates
+- `Key Takeaways:`large video transformers for 3D camera control using a ControlNet-like conditioning mechanism that incorporates spatiotemporal camera embeddings based on Plucker coordinates
 - `Motivation:`any attempt to alter the temporal dynamics (such as camera motion) influences spatial communication between the tokens, leading to unnecessary signal propagation and overfitting during the fine-tuning stage